 Two Ways To Identify Four Cycle Engine

-- Dipstick – One of the easiest ways to identify a four stroke engine is the presence of an engine oil dipstick.
-Four stroke engines as you know require engine oil and that oil level needs to be checked.
-Identifying a dipstick means your snowblower is a four stroke and does not require mixed gas.
+Four-stroke engines as you know require engine oil and that oil level needs to be checked.
+Identifying a dipstick means your snowblower is a four-stroke and does not require mixed gas.

-- Valve cover – Another typical identifying feature of a modern four stroke engine is the presence of a valve cover (OHV).
+2 Valve Cover – Another typical identifying feature of a modern four-stroke engine is the presence of a valve cover with the letters OHV, (Over Head Valve).

 What’s Wrong With 2 Stroke?